parse-community/docs/_includes/ios/queries.md

 ## Query Constraints

-There are several ways to put constraints on the objects found by a `%{ParseQuery}`.
+There are several ways to put constraints on the objects found by a `PFQuery`.
 You can filter out objects with a particular key-value pair with `whereKey:notEqualTo`:

 ```objc
 // Using PFQuery